 Imagine paying the bill for a product even before you start using it and paying an additional fee after you finish using it.
-That is the embodied carbon ‘bill’ for new buildings.
-The ‘carbon emission bill’ starts counting from the manufacture of building materials to construction, it even keeps counting during demolition!
+That is the embedded carbon ‘bill’ for new buildings.
+Embodied carbon in construction racks up the ‘carbon emission bill’ from the manufacture of building materials to their construction, and it keeps going during demolition!
 Aggregated across all construction projects, the magnitude of this ‘bill’ is astounding, accounting for 11% of the total carbon emission on the planet .

 Since the World Green Building Council proposed the embodied carbon vision to reach net zero for all infrastructure by 2050, the construction industry is hungry to reduce embodied carbon.
 Achieving this required cutting down carbon dioxide emissions in the construction process and completing a carbon-friendly life-cycle from production through to the end of life.
 That is where smart engineering solutions come in, shifting the industry from traditional methods to smarter, simpler, and more environmentally friendly solutions.